Amathusia Venus Clam Shell, Chionopsis amathusia

 Amathusia Venus Clam Shell, Chionopsis amathusia.
 Shell collected off the beach at Punta Chivato, Baja California Sur, May 2022.
 Size: 5.4 cm (2.1 inches) x 5.1 cm (2.0 inches) x 2.3 cm (0.9 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Amathusia Venus Clam, Chionoipsis amathusia (Philippi, 1844), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clams.
-They are known in Mexico as almeja.
-The shell is strong, inflated, and sturdily-built.
+Description: The Amathusia Venus Clam shell is strong, inflated, and sturdily-built.
 The exterior of the shell has fine sculpture with inter-ribs between the primarily radial ribs with concentric lamellae raised into prickly scales.
 The exterior is light brown; the interior is off-white.
 They are covered with a light-brown thin, velvety periostracum.
-Amathusia Venus shells reach 7.4 cm (2.9 inches) in length, 6.3 cm (2.5 inches) in height.
+Amathusia Venus Clam shells reach 7.4 cm (2.9 inches) in length, 6.3 cm (2.5 inches) in height.

-Amathusia Venus Clam shells reside in sand substrate, intertidally, and to depths of 75 m (250 feet).
+Habitat and Distribution: Amathusia Venus Clam shells reside in sand substrate, intertidally, and to depths of 75 m (250 feet).
 The majority of shells are collected as beach wash-ups.
-They are found throughout the Sea of Cortez and along the west coast of the mainland south to Guatemala.
+They are a tropical Eastern Pacific species.
+In Mexican waters they are found throughout the Gulf of California and along the west coast of the mainland south to Guatemala.